Stocks dip, oil slides and havens shine as growth nerves nag

 "Investors perhaps are just taking a bit of pause," she said, in the wake of a strong U.S. results season, but as inflation and China's slowdown loom as macroeconomic headwinds.

+Ant Group and SoftBank-backed payments firm Paytm (PAYT.NS) also copped a drubbing on debut in India, with shares falling 21% below the listing price in their first session. read more

+Meanwhile, safe-haven assets hung on to most of Wednesday's decent gains.
+The yen , which posted its sharpest one-day slump in three months a day ago, hovered at 114.18 per dollar.
+Gold sat steady at $1,866 an ounce.

-Benchmark 10-year Treasury yields were steady in Tokyo at 1.5889% after falling about 5.5 basis points overnight.
+Benchmark 10-year Treasury yields also held at 1.5906% after falling about 5.5 basis points on Wednesday.

 BIG DOLLAR